Studying Two-Photon Exchange in Deep Inelastic Scattering with the HERA Data: Acknowledgements

 \section{Acknowledgements}

-Thanks to A. Afanesev, J. Bernauer, S. Joosten, P. Reimer, A. Schmidt, and M. Żurek for helpful comments and discussions.
+Thanks to A. Afanesev, J. Bernauer, J. Blümlein, S. Joosten, P. Reimer, A. Schmidt, H. Spiesberger, and M. Żurek for helpful comments and discussions.
+We also thank L. DeWitt for editing this manuscript.
 This work was supported by the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.